-Hospitals that submitted a report prior to the date of issuance of this guidance indicating their Emergency Preparedness Plan has been implemented must amend their report to include the above information.
+Hospitals that submitted a prior report indicating their Emergency Preparedness Plan has been implemented must ensure their report includes the above information.
+If it does not, it must be amended accordingly.

 If a hospital adds an unlicensed physical location for service after the initial PSRS report is submitted, the hospital must amend the report and add the physical location.
 Amendments to reports must be submitted within 24 hours of implementation or use of a new location or space.